-As fall has arrived so too have precious memories which have made me miss my mom.
-(For those who are new to this blog, she passed away very suddenly last March.)
-In the backyard of my childhood home we had an apple tree.
+This is a wonderful Festive Fall Recipe from my childhood.
+In the backyard of my childhood home, we had an apple tree.
 Every fall my mom would make my very favorite applesauce.

-Rather than wallow in my grief I decided that it was high time I use my ample supply of apples to give my children a taste of my childhood.
+I decided that it was high time I use my ample supply of apples to give my children a taste of my childhood via my mom’s homemade applesauce.
 As I collected the simple ingredients I wondered, “Why haven’t I hadn’t made this before?”

 For Nadine’s Red Hot Applesauce you’ll need:

-1/4 cup of red hots (more if you want a more cinnamony ~yes, it’s a word :) taste.
+- 1/4 cup of red hots or add more if you want a more intense taste.

 Peel and core your apples.
 I leave one or two with the peel still on, as I like the texture.
 Chop into fine bits.